verifyica-team/pipeliner/README.md

 ## Packages

-The `output` directory will contain the release packages and associated SHA1 checksum files.
+The `OUTPUT` directory will contain the release packages and associated SHA1 checksum files.

 - `verifiyica-piperliner.zip`
 - `verifiyica-piperliner.zip.sha1`